Marketing

 This will be where you will get a better understanding of what your audience wants from a business like yours and what their online behavior is.

-This will be expanded on by the consultants analyzing what your potential customers are searching for online.
+This will be expanded on by the assessors analyzing what your potential customers are searching for online.
 What interests them?
 What questions are they asking and which brands are best helping your audience answer them?

 Only by understanding your audience can you meet their expectations and position yourself to take advantage of their interest in what you have to offer in a way that’s appealing to them.